SPC-Toad/sys-lvl-note/scheduling.md

 3. EDF-First Fit (EDF-FF):
     - Tasks are sorted and assigned to `processors` in first-fit matter.
 (We need to have MULTIPLE processors or resources)
     - For each task, check schedulability on the first processor.
 If it fails, then move to next processor.
-    - RM-FF guarantees schedulability if:
+    - EDF-FF guarantees schedulability if:

     U = Σ(C<sub>i</sub> / T<sub>i</sub>)